HOW I BECAME A WRITER, GHOSTWRITER, AND SCREENWRITER…

-For several years, I worked on major motion pictures at 20th Century Fox Films, Warner Bros.
-Studios, Walt Disney Studios, Sony Pictures Entertainment, Paramount Pictures, and Universal Studios.
-See a list of a few movies I worked on here.
+For a few years, I worked in the production offices on motion pictures at Warner Bros.
+Studios, Walt Disney Studios, Sony Pictures Entertainment, Paramount Pictures, Universal Studios, 20th Century Fox Films, and others.
+(See a list of a few movies I worked on here.)

-But it proved to be far more challenging than I had assumed for a naïve, blue-eyed blond guy from the Rocky Mountains to get anywhere near such a story.
+But it proved to be far more challenging than I had assumed for a naïve, blue-eyed blond guy from Colorado to get anywhere near such a story.
 So I improvised.
-And by early 1991, I had managed to make close connections with a few up-and-coming gang members in the Piru Bloodstones, one of the largest Black gangs in South Central, as well as with leaders of a Latino gang called the Street Villains.
+And by early 1991, I had managed to make close connections with a few up-and-coming gang members in the Bloodstone Pirus (one of the largest Black gangs in South Central), as well as with leaders of a Latino gang called the Street Villains.

-In the wake of the riot, I was interviewed on television shows including “NBC Today,” BBC News, PBS, CNN News, KNBC News “Nightside Cover Story,” PBS/KCET’s “Life And Times: Thinkers, Shakers and Newsmakers,” “Larry King Live,” ABC News 9 Australia, as well as numerous national and international radio programs.
-See some of the interviews here.
+In the wake of the riot, I was interviewed on television shows including “NBC Today,” BBC News, PBS, CNN News, KNBC News “Nightside Cover Story,” PBS/KCET’s “Life And Times: Thinkers, Shakers and Newsmakers,” “Larry King Live,” ABC News 9 Australia, as well as numerous national and international radio programs about my experience (see some interviews about this project here)…

 I had been in South Central for 16 months.
 I now had my story.
 It was time to hunker down and write the account of the first Caucasian outsider ever allowed to move freely among the gangbangers of South Central L.A., leading right up to the bloodiest riot in the history of modern America.